jjppp/misri/README.md

 An alternative choice to achieve this could be:
 ```
-tmp := DEC 114  // tmp holds the first 4 bytes of 114 allocated bytes
+DEC tmp 114  // tmp holds the first 4 bytes of 114 allocated bytes
 x := &tmp       // x now points to the starting address of the 114 bytes
 ```